luxscula/MNMarketLinkApp/README.md

 2. Install Python if you haven't already, be sure to check “Add Python to PATH” during installation: https://www.python.org/downloads/

+3. Create a project folder and place the files from the "MNMarket" folder from this repository inside, make sure you're inside this project folder in your IDE.

-3. In your IDE, open a terminal inside the MNMarket project folder I sent and run this command to install required packages:
+4. In your IDE with the project folder open, open the Terminal and run this command to install required packages:

    > python -m pip install -r requirements.txt